Capacity-Achieving Codes for Noisy Insertion Channels: Codes for the Noisy Insertion Channel

-\end{lemma} \begin{proof} We use a probabilistic argument to derive the lower bound on the size.
-Let $X_{n}$ be a random variable denoting the maximum run length of $A_{2}(x)_{1}$, where $x$ is chosen uniformly at random in $\text{Irr}(n)$.
-We will compute a lower bound on the probability $P\left(X_{n}\le3\log_{q}(n)+2 \right)$, equivalently, we compute a upper bound on the probability $P\left(X_{n}\ge3\log_{q}(n)+2 \right)$.
-By the union bound, it is enough to compute the probability of each $(3\log_{q}(n)+2)$-length window in $A_{2}(x)_{1}$ to be in a run.\\ For the $e$-th window of $3\log_{q}(n)+2$ bits, denote by $P_{e}$ the probability of these bits to be all the same.
-By direct counting, the probability is independent of the window we choose, where
+\end{lemma} \begin{proof} We use a probabilistic argument to derive the lower bound.
+Let $X_n$ be a random variable denoting the maximum run length of $A_2(x)_1$, where $x$ is chosen uniformly at random from $\mathrm{Irr}(n)$.
+We aim to compute an upper bound on the probability $P(X_n \ge 3\log_q n + 2)$.

+By the union bound, it is sufficient to evaluate the probability that a specific window of length $L = 3\log_q n + 2$ in $A_2(x)_1$ constitutes a run (i.e., all $L$ elements are identical).
+Let this probability be $P_e$.

+Note that $A_2(x)_1$ is formed by extracting alternate symbols from $x$ (e.g., $x_1, x_3, x_5, \dots$).
+Thus, a contiguous window of length $L$ in $A_2(x)_1$ corresponds to a contiguous sub-block of length $2L - 1$ in the original codeword $x$.
+Since $x$ is uniformly distributed over $\mathrm{Irr}(n)$, any such sub-block is uniformly distributed over the set of all valid irreducible sequences of length $2L - 1$.
+By the definition of irreducible sequences (Theorem 1), the total number of such sequences of length $2L - 1$ is $q(q-2)^{2L-2}$.
+This serves as the denominator of $P_e$.

+For this specific window in $A_2(x)_1$ to be a run, the $L$ odd-positioned symbols within the corresponding sub-block in $x$ must be identical, say equal to $\alpha \in \mathbb{Z}_q$.
+There are $q$ choices for $\alpha$.
+Meanwhile, the remaining $L-1$ even-positioned symbols in this sub-block must satisfy the irreducible constraint.
+Since each even-positioned symbol is sandwiched between two identical symbols $\alpha$, it can neither be $\alpha$ nor its complement $\overline{\alpha}$.
+Thus, there are exactly $q-2$ choices for each of the $L-1$ even-positioned symbols.
+This yields $q(q-2)^{L-1}$ valid configurations, which forms the numerator of $P_e$.